Search

 In rock bands, on tours, and with Broadway auditions, Laurie had many highs and lows, successes and failures, some humorous, some dangerous.
 At the center of it all was a stormy relationship with her mother and Laurie’s growing anxiety disorder that plagued her most.
 The despair she thought would be extinguished with marriage and parenting, and for a time, it was, but it shattered with the profound loss of her father and baby.

-With mounting pressure to succeed at the X-Factor audition, Laurie must push through her anxieties and heartbreaking reflections and not only find herself in the music, but a way to move forward and heal.
+With mounting pressure at the X-Factor audition, Laurie must push through her anxieties and heartbreaking reflections.
+Against all odds, with an unprepared performance, she must not only find herself in the music but a way to move forward and heal.

 © Laurie Markvart.
 Cover art image by Jesslyn Bundy.